Thursday, August 24, 2023

 Cut the beef into 3 cm (1 1/4-inch) pieces.
 There's no need to sweat over this, just large chunks will be fine, as they will be cooking in the slow cooker and need to be larger rather than smaller, to allow for a little shrinkage of the meat.

-In your heavy based frypan, heat the oil over a medium to high heat.
-The meat needs to browned, and not stewed at this stage, so the pan needs to be hot enough to sear and seal the meat.
+In your heavy based frypan, heat the olive oil over a medium to high heat.
+The meat needs to be browned, and not stewed at this stage, so the pan needs to be hot enough to sear and seal the meat.
 Cook the beef, in batches, until browned on both sides.
 I did mine in 3 batches and by the 3rd batch, the pan was perfectly hot, and it didn't take long at all to brown the beef.
 We are aiming for lovely browning on the base of the pan which adds to the overall flavour of the stew.
 Transfer the browned beef to a 4.5 litre (8 cup) slow cooker, or whatever size you own should be ok.

 Now add the garlic and onion to the same frypan.
 Stir it as it cooks, scraping up some of those tasty brown bits as you go.
+That's where the real flavour lives.

 Add the mushrooms, carrot and celery to the pot and give the contents a good stir.
 Add the diced potatoes now if you are using them.
 Sometimes I sauté the carrots and celery with the onion, which draws out even more flavor with the vegetables.
+If you have other bits and pieces of vegetables in your vegetable crisper, such as a zucchini or a piece of cauliflower, they can also be added.
+Hope I haven't forgotten to list everything, and if you discover that I have, just add it to the pot now, or if you have forgotten to add an ingredient, just add it now.
+Stews are very forgiving.

 Add the lid to the pot, and cook on a low setting for 7 hours, or a high setting for 3 1/2 hours.
 This may vary depending on the age and style of your slow cooker.
 Check that the meat is tender and cooked right through before thickening.
 Remove and discard the thyme sprigs.
 Have a taste and add more salt or pepper if needed.